EnlightEnergy/incentive-finder/replit.md

 ## Recent Changes (October 2025)

 ### Homepage UI/UX Enhancements
 - **Hero Section**: Updated title to "Unlock utility, state, and federal programs your facility can use for energy efficiency upgrades."
-Added white-to-light-slate gradient background.
+Replaced gradient background with cityscape image (with dark overlay for text readability).
+Changed all hero text to white.
 Removed "Get my Incentive Report" CTA button.
 - **3-Step Process**: Added visual guide under "Find Your Energy Incentives" with Discover, Qualify, and Deliver steps with icons.
 Simplified description text to focus on program availability.
+- **Turnkey Proposition Block**: Moved "As a licensed turnkey contractor..." text from hero to below the 6 round icons (Commercial Buildings, Small Commercial, Industrial, Multifamily, Direct Install, Solar).
+Added blue background block (#0c558c) with white text.
 - **Right Rail CTA**: Added sticky CTA card on results page with "Want help implementing?" message and two action buttons (Talk to an Engineer, Email me this report).
 - **Typography**: Updated to Inter font at 17px body, H1 52px, H2 30px with improved line heights and negative letter-spacing.
 - **Layout**: Standardized max-width to 1180px across sections, added proper section spacing (64-80px).